symfony/symfony-docs/introduction/from_flat_php_to_symfony.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The blog has come a *long* way, but it still contains a lot of code for such
 a basic application.
-Along the way, you've made a basic routing system and
+Along the way, you have made a basic routing system and
 a function using ``ob_start()`` and ``ob_get_clean()`` to render templates.
 If, for some reason, you needed to continue building this "framework" from
 scratch, you could at least use Symfony's standalone :doc:`Routing </routing>`